jlmelville/smallvis/docs/theory.md

 compared to the other methods in `smallvis`.

 To use the LargeVis cost function in `smallvis`, we need to make some small modifications.
-First, although equation 2 of the LargeVis paper indicates that the input weights are normalized the current implementation doesn't do that.
-For the SGD sampling used, this doesn't matter, but with the way `smallvis` works, we will use $v_{ij}$ rather than $p_{ij}$.

-Second, LargeVis doesn't actually prevent repulsive terms being applied to nearest neighbors.
+LargeVis doesn't actually prevent repulsive terms being applied to nearest neighbors.
 Again due to the SGD sampling implementation, the proportion of nearest neighbors involved in repulsive terms is extremely small so it doesn't matter for the LargeVis reference implementation.